New Study Requirements

 1. Determine the Principal Investigator

 Every research study requires a Principal Investigator (PI).
-At BYU, this person is generally a tenured-track faculty (SOP 106).
+At BYU, this person is generally a tenure-track faculty member (SOP 106).
 This person takes full responsibility for the conduct of the study.

-If you are not a tenured-track faculty but may fall under an exception, a memo of understanding (MOU) must be signed and approved by the Department Chair.
-The MOU must be uploaded in the PI’s iRIS profile along with your CV and other special license and training documentation.
+If you are not a tenure-track faculty member but may fall under an exception, a memo of understanding (MOU) must be signed and approved by the Department Chair.
+The MOU must be uploaded in the PI’s iRIS profile along with a CV and other special license and training documentation.
+Please use the following MOU templates:

 Students cannot be listed as PI.